UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 | SFC Videotape | Betacam; Betacam SP; Betamax; Digital Betacam; U-Matic; VHS; D-2; M-Format; VHS-C; HDCAM; DVCAM; MiniDV; Hi8; Video8; Digital 8 | Paige Box

+As hinted at in the [Call numbers](#call-numbers) section, SFC also has an additional boxing system for AV Items with legacy call number type, or materials with consecutive call numbers that span SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
+These boxes have their own label type and are shelved in a separate location.
+More on that below under

 ## AV box labels